Shea Butter For Feet: How To Use And Benefits

 5. Shea Butter Is Full Of Antioxidants

 Antioxidants help prevent or slow damage to cells by free radicals.
-Shea butter has high levels of vitamins A and E which provides antioxidant properties.
+Shea butter has high levels of vitamins A and E which provide antioxidant properties.
 These antioxidants in shea butter work as anti-aging agents protecting cells from becoming dull and dry.
 They also help provide some sun protection.

 How To Use Shea Butter For Feet